hany606/DQN-PyTorch/README.md

 - [x] Implement Vanilla DQN for value-based RL algorithm

-- [ ] Implement REINFORCE for Policy Gradient

-- [ ] Implement simple Actor-Critic algorithm

 - [x] Write good README.md with cool gifs

+- [ ] Implement REINFORCE for Policy Gradient (Maybe in different repo)

+- [ ] Implement simple Actor-Critic algorithm (Maybe in different repo)

 - [ ] Add more plots with more experiments with different seeds